IBM/terraform-ibm-z-linuxone-samples/terraform_provider_ibm_z_linuxone/TFE/README.md

-# GitOps and Terraform Enterprise to manage z/OS Logical Partitions
+# Manage z/OS Logical Partitions using GitOps and Terraform Enterprise

 This is a step-by-step guide on using GitOps and Terraform Enterprise to import an existing z/OS LPAR and increase its number of intial CP.